UoS-COM1001/com1001-2024-25-spr/technical-FAQ.md

 ### I'm getting an error message `cannot load such file -- sequel (LoadError)`.
 I have the sequel gem installed, so I'm confused as to what is going on.

-You need the `sqlite3` gem installed as well.
-Make sure both the `sequel` and the `sqlite3` gems are part of your project's `Gemfile`.
+Ensure that you have the `sqlite3` gem installed as well as the `sequel` gem.

 ### Can we use further gems for the project?